 So where do you start?

 Before diving into advanced tactics, let’s begin with the mechanics of how to set up a CBO campaign.

 How to Set Up Your First Facebook CBO Campaign

 The first thing you’ll do when setting up a new campaign is choose your objective.
 In the example below, we’ve chosen the Conversions objective.
-After you select your objective, you’ll have the option to choose CBO before moving on to ad set creation.
+After you select your objective, you’ll have the option to choose Campaign Budget Optimization before moving on to ad set creation.

 Once you flip on CBO to optimize budget across ad sets, you’ll be able to input your daily budget and select your bidding strategy.